 Additional integrations will be coming in the future as we work on our eCom platform and with our shipping partners.

-As a general rule, it is extremely time consuming and not at all practical for us to use carriers other than Canada Post and because ‘things often do not go as planned’ – there are generally no same-day pick-ups in our region, pick-ups and deliveries can often be delayed due to weather events and road conditions, or delayed due to the trucking and flight schedules of the carrier.
+As a general rule, it is extremely time consuming and not at all practical for us to use carriers other than Canada Post at the current time and because ‘things often do not go as planned’ – there are generally no same-day pick-ups in our region, pick-ups and deliveries can often be delayed due to weather events and road conditions, or delayed due to the trucking and flight schedules of the carrier.

 Extreme heat in the summer means forest fires and smoke so thick you can’t see past your nose, ‘atmospheric river’ events can mean all of the major and minor highway are flooded or washed out, or there may be blizzard snow conditions in the winter - these kinds of events can extend normal delivery times.